The thing about travel insurance in general is that you really never know if you’ll be covered until you submit that claim.

 In fact, when I was in Japan in summer 2018, there were 2 typhoons that came through in the area I was (Kyoto and Osaka) in a short 2 or 3 week period!

-The first typhoon didn’t have too much of an impact on me other than not being able to do any activities.
+The first typhoon didn’t have too much of an impact on me other than not being able to do any activities because the local transportation was cancelled.

 The second typhoon resulted in my flight back to the US being canceled with no new flight immediately scheduled.